 The Company entered into an employment agreement with Mr. Thies, effective September 29, 2008, pursuant to which the Company agreed to employ Mr. Thies as Senior Vice President and Chief Financial Officer on a year-to-year basis.
 The employment agreement entitles Mr. Thies to receive an initial annual base salary of \$315,000 subject to increases, if any, as determined by the Board.
 The agreement also provides that Mr. Thies is entitled to participate in the Company's employee benefit plans generally available to executive officers, and is also entitled to an initial 25 days paid leave pursuant to the Company's One-Leave Program.
 Commencing on his employment date, Mr. Thies' One Leave will be accumulated on an accrual basis each pay period based upon years of service according to the plan provisions.
 In addition, Mr. Thies will be eligible to participate in the SERP once he has reached ten years of service.
 After ten years, Mr. Thies will receive a "two for one" credit for vesting service for each completed year of full-time service from year ten through year 12 (employment service).
-His ten-year employment or after completion of his twelfth year of employment.
+His ten-year employment anniversary triggers commencement of the additional vesting service credit.
+There is no "two for one" credit prior to completion of his tenth year of employment or after completion of his twelfth year of employment.
 Mr. Thies was also granted up to \$40,000 in relocation expenses and became entitled to an initial grant of 12,500 performance shares, with a potential payout of 0%-150% of the grant based on a 3-year performance cycle.
 He also received an initial grant of 2,400 shares of restricted stock units that vest over a three-year period of time.
 Each year, 1/3 of the units will vest as long as he stays employed with the Company.
 Mr. Thies is also entitled to severance benefits (less applicable withholding taxes) at a rate equal to his current base salary, for a period of one year from the date of termination other than for cause, to be paid periodically in accordance with the Company's normal payroll policies.
 The Company would also continue to provide him with regular Company medical health benefits for the period of the first three months following termination.